Home

 Many new plants were introduced including sugarcane, bananas, and citrus trees.
 We still however have a lot to be thankful for.

-In the areas of heavy rainfall are stands of bamboo, ferns, ebony, mahogany, and rosewood.
+In the areas of heavy rainfall are stands of bamboo, ferns, ebony, mahogany, rosewood plus many indigenous flowers.
 Cactus and similar dry-area plants are found along the south and southwest coastal area.
-Parts of our west and southwest areas consist of large grasslands, with scattered stands of trees.
-More on our Plants here.

 Jamaica FlowerDoctor Bird - National BirdHolland Bamboo